 He began to relate to me an experience and observation that changed his idea of success rather radically at a young age.

-Michael had joined his local YMCA during the first quarter of his senior year in high school.
+Ben had joined his local YMCA during the first quarter of his senior year in high school.
 He developed an interest in weight training and took to visiting the weight room there after school a couple of days a week.
 An unassuming, really nice kid, he made friends with the older members quickly.
 A couple of them took him under their wings and helped him feel comfortable and answered any questions he might have had.
+He learned his way around a weight room very quickly.
 Over a short time, he was so well-trusted that many of the stronger guys would call on him as a spotter for various lifts, sometimes for bench presses over 500 pounds.

 This particular weight room was not to be expanded and re-done for a couple of years and he remembered it as cold, poorly-lit, and a bit dingy.
 But it became home for him this way and he recalled it with fondness always, though it was certainly so small that the occasional anonymous (of course, sometimes not so subtle) breaking of wind could result in an abbreviated set, to be sure.
 And no one would say a thing.

-He learned of two particular men during this time that would teach him an important lesson.
+He took notice of two particular men during this time who would teach him an important lesson.
 They would both be in the gym the same time as he more frequently than not.

-Another that Michael had had the good fortune to meet, always came down to the weight room with a head of damp, blond hair and a dark, dark tan (except in the winter).
+Another man that Ben had had the good fortune to meet, always came down to the weight room with a head of damp, blond hair and a dark, dark tan (except in the winter).
 One could see this because he dressed in an old pair of grey shorts and a tank top rather than a designer track suit.
 One could also see, to quote an old term, he was shredded – very little body fat anywhere and a huge, vascular upper body, particularly for his five foot eight frame.
-And he only went about 165 lbs.
-Sometimes he would be kidded about his legs that were clearly under-developed in comparison to his torso.
+And he only went about 155 lbs.
+Sometimes he would be kidded about his legs, which were clearly under-developed in comparison to his torso.
 He laughed it off in a good-natured manner and made it clear that his legs got plenty of work at his job-sites.

 Who is the greater success?
-To Michael, it was no contest.
-To an outsider, who could judge solely on the apparent and material, the choice might be different -in fact, almost certainly in our age.
+To Ben, it was no contest.
+To an outsider, who could judge solely on the apparent and material, the choice might be different -in fact, almost certainly in our day and age.

 When asked about it later, he would make his philosophy very clear.